 As of December 31, 2011, we held auction rate securities that had experienced failed auctions totaling \$9,100,000 at par value, all of which had been purchased through and are held by a broker-dealer affiliate of Bank of America, N.A. (the "Failed Auction Securities").
 The majority of the Failed Auction Securities held by us were AAA/Aaa rated by the major credit rating agencies, with all of the securities collateralized by student loans, of which most are guaranteed by the U.S. Department of Education under the Federal Family Education Loan Program.
 We are not aware of any reason to believe any of the issuers of the Failed Auction Securities held by us are presently at risk of default.
 Through December 31, 2011, we have continued to receive interest payments on the Failed Auction Securities in accordance with the terms of their respective indentures.
-We believe that all of our auction rate security investments will ultimately be liquidated without significant loss primarily due to the overall quality of the issues held and the collateral securities market have led us to conclude the recovery period for the Failed Auction Securities exceeds 12 months.
+We believe that all of our auction rate security investments will ultimately be liquidated without significant loss primarily due to the overall quality of the issues held and the collateral securing the substantial majority of the underlying obligations.
+However, current conditions in the auction rate securities market have led us to conclude the recovery period for the Failed Auction Securities exceeds 12 months.
 As a result, we have continued to classify the Failed Auction Securities as long-term as of December 31, 2011.